ARM-software/SCP-firmware/unit_test/user_guide.md

 ## Adding test for new modules

-The ```scmi``` and ```scmi_clock``` test directories are provided as a reference for new modules.
-The following process is intended as a general guide, and will vary on a case-by-case basis.
+A template of minimum required files is provided as a reference for new modules.

+See unit_test/template/test

-1. Duplicate existing reference test directories as a starting point.
+1. Duplicate existing reference test directory as a starting point.

 2. Modify *.cmake file for our specific test case:
     a.
 Change TEST_MODULE to name of module